jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Aaron Jackson used humor as a tool to

 Aaron Jackson was funny.
-He would often open the choir practice section with a joke.

-Once when we were at Campbell University and Aaron Jackson was conducting the 300-strong youth choir, immediately after introducing himself to the 300-strong youth choir, he said, "If it ain't Baroque, don't fix it."
+Once when we were at Campbell University and Aaron Jackson was conducting the 300-member youth choir, Aaron Jackson began the choir practice by saying, "If it ain't Baroque, don't fix it."